Skip to main content

 Is Lapis Lazuli safe to use in water for elixirs?+

-Lapis Lazuli contains pyrite and other minerals that can be toxic if ingested, so it should NOT be used in direct-contact gem elixirs.
-If you wish to make a Lapis Lazuli elixir, use the indirect method — place the stone in a glass container, then place that container in a larger bowl of water.
+No. Lapis Lazuli contains pyrite and other minerals that can be toxic if ingested, so it should not be used in direct-contact gem elixirs.
+If you want to make a Lapis Lazuli elixir, use the indirect method: place the stone in a glass container, then place that container in a larger bowl of water.
 The energy will transfer without the risk of mineral leaching.

 How does Lapis Lazuli support Sagittarius through the Third Eye and Throat?+

-Lapis Lazuli activates both the Third Eye and Throat Chakras, creating a powerful channel between inner vision and truthful expression.
-For Sagittarius — the philosophical, truth-seeking sign it is a birthstone for — this dual activation is perfectly aligned with their quest for wisdom and their need to share it.
-Lapis helps Sagittarius translate their expansive philosophical insights into clear, honest communication, supporting their role as teachers and seekers of higher truth.
+Lapis Lazuli activates both the Third Eye and Throat Chakras, creating a channel between inner vision and truthful expression.
+For Sagittarius, the philosophical, truth-seeking sign it is a birthstone for, this dual activation lines up well with their quest for wisdom and their drive to share it.
+Lapis helps Sagittarius translate their expansive philosophical insights into clear, honest communication, supporting their natural role as teachers and seekers.

 Where does the finest Lapis Lazuli come from?+

-The world's finest Lapis Lazuli has been mined in the Badakhshan province of Afghanistan for over 6,000 years, making it one of the oldest continuously mined gemstone sources on Earth.
-The Sar-e-Sang mines in Afghanistan produce stones with the deepest, most uniform blue color and the most prized golden pyrite flecking.
+The finest Lapis Lazuli has been mined in the Badakhshan province of Afghanistan for over 6,000 years, making it one of the oldest continuously mined gemstone sources on Earth.
+The Sar-e-Sang mines produce stones with the deepest, most uniform blue color and the most prized golden pyrite flecking.
 Additional deposits exist in Chile, Russia, Pakistan, and Myanmar, but Afghan Lapis remains the gold standard.
-Historically, it was so valuable that Renaissance painters paid more for ultramarine pigment made from ground Lapis than for gold.
+It was so valuable historically that Renaissance painters paid more for ultramarine pigment made from ground Lapis than for gold.

 C